clarissa-dev-codes/clarissa-dev-codes/README.md

 - 💬 Ask me about my trackers and my ideas for other projects
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact:
-      - I ride and compete in Equestrian Western Cutting\n
+      - I ride and compete in Equestrian Western Cutting
-      - I have a small obsession with my goats and growing my herd\n
+      - I have a small obsession with my goats and growing my herd
-      - I would rather code in Python than C++\n
+      - I would rather code in Python than C++